Current Size: 100%

 a) During the temporary absence of the Director for up to two months, the Director of the CSM shall recommend to the TST Director the appointment of either an Associate Director or a senior member of the teaching staff to serve as acting Director.

-b) In the event of the absence of the Director of the CSM for a period of more than two months or if the office of the Director of the CSM becomes unexpectedly vacant, the TST Director, after consultation with members of the CSM and the TST Director of Advanced Degree Programs, and with the approval of CORM, shall appoint appointment of an Acting Director for a period of no more than one year. and forward the recommendation to the President who shall thereafter transmit his/her own recommendation to the appropriate body of the Governing Council.
+b) In the event of the absence of the Director of the CSM for a period of more than two months or if the office of the Director of the CSM becomes unexpectedly vacant, the TST Director, after consultation with members of the CSM and the TST Director of Advanced Degree Programs, and with the approval of CORM, shall appoint an Acting Director for a period of no more than one year and forward the recommendation to the President who shall thereafter transmit his/her own recommendation to the appropriate body of the Governing Council.

 a) In the appointment of a Director of the CSM, including situations where the current Director is eligible for a renewal of term, the TST Director shall first arrange a review of the work of the Centre.

-b) In consultation with the TST Director of Advanced Degree Programs and CORM, shall appoint an advisory committee for the nomination of a Director of the CSM.
-The advisory committee will normally comprise the TST Director of Advanced Degree Programs, a member of CORM, three teaching members of the CSM, one or two students, a University representative appointed by the Dean of the School of Graduate Studies, and a student.
+b) In consultation with the TST Director of Advanced Degree Programs and CORM, the Director shall appoint an advisory committee for the nomination of a Director of the CSM.
+The advisory committee will normally be comprises of the TST Director of Advanced Degree Programs, a member of CORM, three teaching members of the CSM, one or two students, a University representative appointed by the Dean of the School of Graduate Studies and a student.
 The membership of this committee shall be made public.
 All members and all administrative staff of the CSM shall be informed of steps being taken to appoint a new Director, and they shall be invited to communicate opinions concerning candidates within or outside the CSM and to submit nominations.
 The committee shall consider the names suggested and also any additional names arising from any other source.

 In the event of the resignation of a member of the advisory committee, the TST Director, after consultation with the advisory committee, may replace the member.
 Should a member of the advisory committee decide to be considered for nomination, that member shall resign.